jdeath/homeassistant-addons/wgeasy15plus/README.md

-# Home assistant add-on: WireGuard Easy
+# Home assistant add-on: WireGuard Easy Version 15+

 You have found the easiest way to install & manage WireGuard on any Linux host!